tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/产品优势_intl.md

 ## Good Compatibility
   Over a thousand types of physical machines are used to verify the stability of reinforcement to ensure the compatibility of reinforcement solutions on mainstream models.

-## All-round Channel Monitoring
+## Comprehensive Channel Monitoring
-  Mobile Security integrates the data of two heavyweight products of Tencent: MyApp, with which the distribution through mainstream channels can be obtained, and Tencent Mobile Manager, with which the latest malware trends and solutions can be learned.
-In addition, Mobile Security constantly monitors tens of channels in China to help developers learn about the piracy in distribution channels.
+  Mobile Security integrates the data of two major Tencent products: MyApp, with which the distribution through mainstream channels can be obtained, and Tencent Mobile Manager, with which the latest malware trends and solutions can be learned.
+In addition, Mobile Security constantly monitors multiple channels in China to help developers stay updated on the piracy situation in distribution channels.